Get all the latest data for Japan

 What property type will give the best return in Japan over 5 years as of 2026?

-As of early 2026, resale condominiums in prime and near-prime urban locations are expected to give the best total return over 5 years in Japan, balancing appreciation potential with rental income stability.
+As of 2026, existing condominiums near major stations in Tokyo, Osaka and Fukuoka are expected to give the best total return over 5 years in Japan.

 How will new infrastructure projects affect property prices in Japan over 5 years?